rorycl/rm2pdf/README.md

 # rm2pdf

-version 0.1.2 : 14 September 2022
+version 0.1.3 : 15 September 2022

 Convert reMarkable tablet file 'bundles' to layered PDFs, with optional per-layer colours for selected pens.

 ## Update

-12 September 2022
+15 September 2022

-This 0.1.2 supports the provision of a custom pen configuration file.
-An example config file `config_example.yaml` is provided.

-Previously:
+This 0.1.3 release embeds an A4 template which is used when no template is provided for rendering a notebook or when rendering a annotated pdf with inserted pages.

+go 1.16+ is now needed for `rm2pdf` due to the use of embedded files.

+Recent releases:
+* 0.1.2 : support custom pen configuration, see `config_example.yaml`.
-* 0.1.1 : allow input paths with suffixes (such as `.content`)
+* 0.1.1 : allow input paths with suffixes (such as `.content`).
 * 0.1.0 : added support for landscape mode files.
 * 0.0.3 : support for pages inserted while annotating a PDF.